anishathalye/dotbot/README.md

 Dotbot also supports custom directives implemented by plugins.
 Plugins are implemented as subclasses of `dotbot.Plugin`, so they must implement `can_handle()` and `handle()`.
 The `can_handle()` method should return `True` if the plugin can handle an action with the given name.
 The `handle()` method should do something and return whether or not it completed successfully.

+Plugins should declare support for dry-run with `supports_dry_run = True`, and implement this support by logging what the plugin _would_ do (without doing it) when `Context.dry_run()` is set.
+Plugins that don't explicitly declare support for dry-run will be skipped when Dotbot is run with `--dry-run`.

 All built-in Dotbot directives are written as plugins that are loaded by default, so those can be used as a reference when writing custom plugins.

 See [here][plugins] for a current list of third-party plugins.